UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-07/Networking.md

     * Provides you with an interface to the linux system.
 It takes in your commands and translate them to kernel to manage hardware.

     * SSH iteself is secure, meaning communication through SSH is always encrypted, but there should be same additional configuration can be done to make it more secure.

+    * Following are the most common configuration an administrator should take to secure SSH.